Parallel inference for massive distributed spatial data using low-rank models

 We consider here a dataset consisting of a total of 3,351,860 measurements assumed to be collected at point-level support in January 2011 over a period of 47 hours by the three sensor systems over a spatial domain covering the United States.
-The top row of Figure \ref{fig:results_animated_inline} shows the three sensor data products.
-We made filtering inference using sequential importance resampling as described in Section \ref{sec:STparam} based on a spatio-temporal low-rank model, parameterized by a predictive-process approach inspired by \citet{Finley2012}, with an isotropic Mat\'ern parent covariance function \citep[e.g.,][p.\ 50]{Stein1999}.
-Specifically, we assumed the model in Section \ref{sec:spatiotemporal} with $v_{\delta,t}(\cdot) \equiv \sigma^2_{\delta,t}$, $\bH_t = \alpha_t \bI_r$,
+The top three rows of Figure \ref{fig:results_animated_inline} show the three sensor data products at time points (hours) 7, 8 and 9.
+As is evident from these plots, total precipitable water exhibits considerable variability at the considered spatial and temporal scales.